 USAID'S WASH-FIN APPROACH TO CLOSING FINANCING GAPS

-USAID's WASH-FIN approach to closing financing gaps is based on the premise that citizens should be treated as valued customers and adequately served by water, sanitation and hygiene (WASH) service providers operating on sustainable business models that strengthen creditworthiness, within clear regulatory and governance structures.
+USAID's WASH-FIN approach to closing financing gaps is based on the premise that citizens should be treated as valued customers and adequately served by WASH service providers operating on sustainable business models that strengthen creditworthiness, within clear regulatory and governance structures.
 Only then can increased public investment and market finance be effectively leveraged to expand or improve service delivery.
 To move the sector toward this end, USAID's WASH-FIN activities will focus on the following strategic lines of action: